ajmaguire/Arduino-Twitter-library/README.md

  sprintf(tweet, "Hello world!"); // put characters in the buffer.

- Twitter twitter("YOUR CODE"); // instantiate a Twitter object.
+ TwitterWiFi twitter("YOUR CODE"); // instantiate a TwitterWiFi object.

  twitter.post(tweet);  // post the tweet you wrote above!